AriaSalvatrice/AriaModules/README.md

 You can multiply this signal by 4.76 with an offsetter such as [Bogaudio's](https://github.com/bogaudio/BogaudioModules#offset) to obtain a 0V~9.99V signal, if you wish.
 - **BPM** - Follows the [VCV Standard](https://vcvrack.com/manual/VoltageStandards#pitch-and-frequencies) for clocks and LFOs where 0V stands for 120BPM.
 You can send that signal to a compatible clock module such as [Impromptu Modular's Clocked](https://marcboule.github.io/ImpromptuModular/#clocked) if you require a clock (for example, for swing, or other time signatures than 4/4).
 - **Reset** and **Run** - They control all the outputs below them.
-Operate them manually using the button, or synchornize multiple devices by sending them a trigger from a single source, for example the [Little Utils Button](https://github.com/mgunyho/Little-Utils#button).
+Operate them manually using the button, or synchronize multiple devices by sending them a trigger from a single source, for example the [Little Utils Button](https://github.com/mgunyho/Little-Utils#button).
 - **Gate/Ramp** on the **32nd note**, **16th note**, **8th note**, **4th note**, **Bar** - Sends, depending on the position of the **Gate/Ramp** switch, either a gate synchronized to the BPM at the corresponding interval in 4/4 time, or a 0V-10V ramp corresponding to that phase.
 While **Arcane** can serve as a master clock, the ramp can be used to drive the [ZZC Clock](https://zzc.github.io/en/clock-manipulation/clock/), if you'd prefer to use it.
 - **_Bâtons_**, **_Coupes_**, **_Deniers_**, **_Épées_**.
 The four patterns, sent as gates on each 32nd note, 16th note, 8th note, 4th note, or bar.